-According to the American Kennel Club (AKC), the Dachshund is the 12th most popular dog breed in America.
-The AKC describe this breed as “friendly, curious, and spunky,” which is why so many people love them!
+According to the AKC, the Dachshund is the 12th most popular dog breed in America.
+With their elongated bodies and short legs, it’s no wonder so many people love them!
 But have you ever wondered what these odd-shaped dogs were meant for?

 So, what were Dachshunds bred for?
-Originally, Dachshunds were bred to hunt badgers.
-In fact, the German word for badger is “dach.”
-However, they weren’t solely used for hunting badger, but also fox and rabbit.
-They even helped in locating wounded deer.
+Originally, Dachshunds were bred to hunt badgers by climbing into their burrows and dragging them out.
+They later evolved into more versatile dogs that hunted fox and rabbit.
+Dachshunds even helped in locating wounded deer.
 And in packs, they could hunt animals as big as wild boar!

 There is some variety in opinions on when Dachshunds started being bred for badger hunting.
 Plus, the evolution of the Dachshunds and their roles drastically changed throughout history.
 Let’s take a deeper look at the Dachshund and why they were bred.

 RECOMMENDED: 31 Beautiful Dogs of Germany